• Skip to primary navigation

 Ground pork can be seasoned in many different ways to make homemade sausage.
 We share the best recipe for breakfast sausage with sage and our favorite recipe for homemade Italian sausage.

-Seasonings needed to make homemade Italian sausage on a cutting board by measuring spoons
+Sausage seasoning recipe on a cutting board by measuring spoons.

 This post is sponsored by Ohio Pork, but all opinions are my own!